Fraud Monitoring vs. Transaction Monitoring - Key Distinctions to Know for the New Nacha Rule

 Credit-Push Fraud happens when criminals convince a legitimate account holder to authorize a payment under false pretenses—often through schemes like Business Email Compromise (BEC).
 The transaction looks legitimate because the account holder “approved” it.
 By the time the fraud is discovered, the funds are often long gone, having passed through multiple accounts, often across international borders.

-For businesses and their banks, these schemes are devastating.
+For businesses and their financial institutions, these schemes are devastating.
 Fraudsters target operational vulnerabilities like remote work environments, insufficient dual controls, and employees unfamiliar with intrepid social engineering threats.
 The result is not just financial loss but also customer distrust, reputational damage, and potential litigation risk for financial institutions.

 The Regulatory Response – A Call Upon All Participants

 Years ago, recognizing these emerging threats, Nacha took action.
-In 2022, it called for a New Risk Management Framework to strengthen fraud resilience across the ACH Network.
-A key principle of that framework was simple but profound: fraud prevention is no longer just the bank’s job—it’s everyone’s job.
+In 2022, it called for “a New Risk Management Framework” to strengthen fraud resilience across the ACH Network.
+A key principle of that framework was simple but profound: fraud prevention is no longer just the FI’s job—it’s everyone’s job.

-The ACH Network is vast, and its participants include banks, Third-Party Senders, Originators (often businesses), and service providers.
-Fraudsters exploit the weakest link in this chain, and often that weak link is not the bank itself but the business customer, who controls the security and compliance of ACH originations.
+The ACH Network is vast, and its participants include banks and credit unions, Third-Party Senders, Originators (often businesses), and service providers.
+Fraudsters exploit the weakest link in this chain, and often that weak link is not the FI itself but the business customer, who controls the security and compliance of its ACH originations.
 Nacha’s answer: bring those customers into the fraud prevention effort explicitly.

 The New Nacha Fraud Monitoring Rule

-The new Fraud Monitoring Rule (Subsection 2.2.4) requires non-consumer Originators and Third-Party Senders to establish and implement risk-based processes and procedures to identify unauthorized or fraudulently induced transactions and review and update those processes at least annually to adapt to evolving fraud risks.
+The new Fraud Monitoring Rule (Subsection 2.2.4) requires non-consumer Originators and Third-Party Senders to establish and implement risk-and role-based processes and procedures to identify unauthorized or fraudulently induced transactions and review and update those processes at least annually to adapt to evolving fraud risks.

 This rule isn’t just regulatory housekeeping.
 It represents a strategic shift: fraud monitoring is now a formal duty for parties beyond the bank.
 Every participant has a defined role in spotting and mitigating fraud.